 D&D Basic Rules.
-This [document](#) is free and contains all the basic rules of the game.
-For a more complete experience, we recommend you use a fifth edition D&D Player's Handbook.
+The [Free Rules \(2024\)](#) contain all the basic rules of the game.
+For a more complete experience, we recommend you use the [D&D Player's Handbook \(2024\)](#).

 Adventures.
 Besides their players, the most important thing that a DM needs is an adventure to run.
 See the "Adventures Available" section for more information.